 Corresponding objectives might be:

-- Measure project progress to ensure that it is adequate to achieve completion by scheduled date
+- Measure project progress to ensure that it is adequate to achieve completion by the scheduled date

-- Track cost and effort to ensure project is within budget
+- Track cost and effort to ensure the project is within budget

 - Measure the resources devoted to each process area

 Additional sources for information needs and objectives include strategic plans, high-level requirements, the project Software Management Plan and operational concepts.